 When you are anxious before a presentation, try doing a power pose.
 According to Amy Cuddy, a social psychologist studying the power of body language, a simple change in posture can completely alter your self-perception, increase your confidence and turn around a situation to your advantage.
 In short, our nonverbal cues are a significant part of our self-creation.

 The same could be said for our clothing, especially since it makes for a large part of our visual presentation to the world.
 We have a long-standing culture of what counts as a business-worthy outfit, what it means to wear fitted clothes and what is considered “unconventional” or “rebellious”.
-The moment we put on a pantsuit or a pair of red Converse shoes, we’re not just making a statement, but we are literally putting ourselves into a predefined role that comes with a predetermined set of behaviors.
-It’s only natural, then, that those five-inch heels literally elevate your look, and a pair of fitness leggings puts us in the workout mindset.
+The moment we put on a pantsuit or a pair of red Converse shoes, we’re not just making a statement, but we are literally putting ourselves into a predefined role that comes with a predetermined set of behaviours.
+It’s only natural, then, that those five-inch heels literally elevate your look, and a pair of fitness leggings put us in the workout mindset.

 The Qualities we Ascribe to Clothes